Zebra, Toucan or Tiger? Every UK pedestrian crossing explained

 Tiger crossings, officially called parallel crossings, combine a pedestrian zebra crossing with a crossing for cyclists.
 They are often known as tiger crossings because early examples featured yellow stripes on black tarmac.

-The UK’s first tiger crossing was installed was in London, but the concept is common in the Netherlands.
+The UK’s first tiger crossing was installed in London, but the concept is common in the Netherlands.
 Unlike toucan crossings, they feature dedicated lanes for pedestrians and cyclists.
 This makes them ideal for use on cycle lanes.

 In all cases, pedestrians and cyclists must check that the traffic has stopped before they start to cross the road.
 Always cross between the studs or over the zebra markings, and do not loiter on a pedestrian crossing.